Impurity effect as a probe for the pairing symmetry of graphene-based superconductors: Results and Discussion

 Let us discuss the impurity states for the $d+id$-wave pairing symmetry.
-The corresponding LDOS spectra are presented in Fig.~3.
+The corresponding LDOS spectra are presented in Fig.\ref{fig3}.
 Here $U$-shaped spectra are obtained for the case of $V_s=0$, indicating that the system is nodeless.
-Moreover, here the effective gap magnitudes obtained from the positions of the superconducting coherence peaks are larger compared to those of $p+ip$-wave pairing symmetry even if the same inputting magnitude $\Delta_t$ we considered.
-The possible in-gap states for the $d+id$-wave pairing are revealed in Fig.~3.
-For the case of $\mu=0.4$, as is seen in Fig.~3(a), very strong in-gap peaks exist as the impurity strength is strong.
-Similar to the cases of the $p+ip$-wave pairing symmetry, the intensities of the in-gap peaks decreases significantly as the chemical potential increases.
-For the case of $\mu=2.8$, as is presented in Fig.~3(d), the in-gap resonance disappears.
-Only some rather small in-gap peaks exist, qualitatively consistent with previous numerical calculations~\cite{lot}.
-Obviously such small in-gap features are not resonance state, and their intensities are much smaller than that of the superconducting coherence peaks, thus it is difficult to be detected experimentally.
+The energies of the superconducting coherence peaks are larger compared to those of $p+ip$-wave pairing symmetry.
+The larger effective gap indicates that the $d+id$-wave pairing symmetry may be more suitable for the graphene-based energy band, and may have the lower free energy at the mean-field level, consistent with previous theoretical predictions~\cite{nand,kies,xiao}.
+The impurity induced in-gap states for the $d+id$-wave pairing are also clearly revealed.
+As the impurity strength increases, the in-gap states shift to near the Fermi energy.
+For the case of highly doping level ($\mu=2.8$), the intensities of the in-gap peaks are significantly enhanced, qualitatively consistent with previous numerical calculations~\cite{lot}.
+Obviously such strong in-gap features are the resonance states, and their intensities are much larger than that of the superconducting coherence peaks, thus it may be easily detected experimentally.

 We turn to study the impurity effect for the extended $s$-wave pairing symmetry and the $f$-wave pairing symmetry, respectively.
-For both the $s$-wave pairing and the $f$-wave pairing, the effective gap magnitude becomes rather small, especially for tiny Fermi pockets when the chemical potential is small.
-Thus we would like to consider a larger input gap magnitude $\Delta_t$ to obtain a large enough effective energy gap.
+For both the extended $s$-wave pairing and the $f$-wave pairing, the effective gap magnitude becomes rather small, especially for tiny Fermi pockets when the chemical potential is small.
+Thus we would like to consider a larger input gap magnitude $\Delta_0$ to obtain a large enough effective energy gap.
 In the following presented results, $\Delta_t=0.7$ is used for the cases of $\mu=0.4$ and $0.8$, and $\Delta_t=0.4$ for the cases of $\mu=1.8$ and $\mu=2.8$.